Original Fine Art + Giclée Prints

 The original work is a portrait in soft pastel and willow charcoal, completed on 16 x12 sanded paper.
 It is interesting that after the Israelites were finally freed, Pharoah’s army tried to enslave them again, and pursued this evil deed until the LORD intervened by parting the Red Sea and allowing the waves to crash upon the ancient Egyptian army.

 In this depiction, Moses is looking to his right, signifying the right hand of God, and his eyes are full of love for the Lord he knows and trusts.
-Musical notes in the form of the Holy Spirit rise up from Moses’ song, like the streams of water that flow from Baptism - Sacrament of salvation.
+Musical notes in the form of the Holy Spirit rise up from Moses’ song, like the streams of water that flow from Baptism - the Sacrament of salvation.
 The face of Moses shines with the glory of the Lord.

 Miriam views what Moses sees from a distance, and her brother’s song will inspire hers at the end of Exodus 15, as Israelites dance and praise God at the shores of the Red Sea.
 The sun is painted in a Eucharistic fashion.